EdrichF/fibonacci-term/README.md

 -------------------------------------------------------------------------------
 ## Setup Program

 1. Make sure you have Docker installed.
-You can check if Docker is installed by running:
+You can check if Docker is installed by running the following:

 ```consol
 $ docker --version
 $ Docker version 23.0.0, build e92dd87
 ```

-If it does not show the Docker version it might not be installed.
+It is only installed if it shows the Docker version.
 Install Docker by following these steps in the video:

 [Install Docker](https://www.youtube.com/watch?v=aMKUuaga85A&t=48s&ab_channel=ProgrammingKnowledge)

 2. Make sure Python3 is installed.
-You can check if Python3 is installed by running:
+You can check if Python3 is installed by runningthe following:

 ```consol
 $ python --version
 $ Python 3.8.5
 ```

-It is important that the Python version is 3.
-If it does not show the Python version it might not be installed.
+The Python version must be 3.
+It is only installed if it shows the Python version.
 Install Python by following these steps in the video:

 [Install Python](https://www.youtube.com/watch?v=7H-DcdSmV0U&ab_channel=KamrulsKode)

 4. Once everything is installed and working.
-Build an Docker container for the project by:
+Build a Docker container for the project by:

 Option 1: